 from teaching she qualified as an Area speaker in the Surrey Area of NAFAS in 2013.
 In her talk "The joy of discovery:

 Rhododendrons and Seashores" she tells of her enthusiasm for collecting and learning more about the items.
 Liz

 illustrates her talk with a range of hand crafted visual aids, proving that there is a use for even the most unlikely

 object.
 Where is all this treasure stored you might ask?
 That is part of the story!

 Liz also has a passion for Dragons and a new talk will be available in early 2016.

-Apart from giving presentations Sue enjoys helping others to Achieve Speaking Confidence and reach their goals.
+Apart from giving presentations Sue is committed to helping others to achieve speaking confidence through training and mentoring.